KNg-02/Python-Word-Counter-and-Ranking/README.md

-# CS50 Project: Character Skill Word Counter
+#Word Counter and Ranking Program

 ## About:
 This program efficiently counts the no. of words based on each character's skill, before ranking them in descending order.